microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 4. Once you are done editing, make sure to hit save.
 Your template will now be available to be called by the API for real time message translation.

-For step by step instructions for how to get started updating/creating HL7 v2 templates, see the [HL7v2_template_creation](HL7v2_template_creation.md).
+For step by step instructions for how to get started updating/creating HL7 v2 templates, see the [HL7v2 Template Creation](HL7v2_template_creation.md).

-For step by step instructions for how to get started updating/creating C-CDA templates, see the [CCDA_template_creation](CCDA_template_creation.md).
+For step by step instructions for how to get started updating/creating C-CDA templates, see the [CCDA Template Creation](CCDA_template_creation.md).

 ### Creating Template best practices